 natural connected prosperous

-We are committed to ensuring that appropriate universal access is available to the community through all its functions.
-To assist achievement of this objective the Shire, in partnership with key external stakeholders, has developed the Access and Inclusion Plan 2018 - 22 and an Access and Inclusion Policy.
+We are committed to ensuring that universal access is available to the community through all its functions.
+The Shire has developed the Access and Inclusion Plan 2018-22 and Access and Inclusion Policy.
 To access these documents in alternative formats please contact the Community Development Officer on 9780 5233 or email firstname.lastname@example.org.
+Also read: Access Standards for our website.

 The vision for an accessible and inclusive community concentrates on eight key areas: